arrow Go back to list of posts

 Run more effective and proactive business meetings by setting a plan ahead of time, including the right people, and guiding the discussion, so you end on time.

-How Long Should A Conversation At A Networking Meetup Last?
+How Long Should A Conversation At A Lawyer Networking Meetup Last?

 Keep conversations between 5-10 minutes to establish a connection without monopolizing their time.